tasdomas/layer-metrics/README.md

 `type: absolute` metrics report the amount added since last time.

-### Collection commands

-`command:` specifies a shell command to execute, which takes a reading of the metric.
-The command must write a single, postive numeric string to stdout.
-This string may be an integer (like `15`) or a decimal (like `3.1415`).

-The current working directory for the command is the charm directory.

 ### Built-in Metric

 The built-in Juju metric `juju-units` sends a `"1"` value for each Juju unit.
-This is useful for deriving units or applications per time period.
+This is useful for deriving units- or applications- per time-period.
 To enable it, simply declare:

 ```